Add Choices for Multiple Choice Fields

 Add new choices

-Type in your choices or copy and paste from an existing list
+Type in your choices or copy and paste from an existing list.
+Press enter or OK to add your choice to the list.

 Edit choice text